27th Annual Premios Gardel

-The 27th Annual Premios Gardel honored the best recordings, compositions, and artists from 1 January to 31 December 2024, as chosen by the members of Argentine Chamber of Phonograms and Videograms Producers, on 28 May 2024, at the Teatro Coliseo in Buenos Aires, Argentina.
+The 27th Annual Premios Gardel honored the best recordings, compositions, and artists from 1 January to 31 December 2024, as chosen by the members of Argentine Chamber of Phonograms and Videograms Producers, on 18 June 2025, at the Teatro Coliseo in Buenos Aires, Argentina.
 The ceremony was hosted by Argentine journalist Gabriela Radice and was broadcast on the television channels TNT Latam and HBO Max.

 Nominations were announced on 24 April 2025.
-Rapper Luck Ra led the nominations with nine, followed by Milo J and Bizarrap, both with eight each; Trueno and Airbag, each with seven, and Nicki Nicole with six.
+Singer Luck Ra led the nominations with nine, followed by Milo J and Bizarrap, both with eight each; Trueno and Airbag, each with seven, and Nicki Nicole with six.
 Ca7riel & Paco Amoroso were the most awarded artist of the ceremony with four awards, followed by Trueno and Lali with three wins each.

 Background

 Category changes

 Three new categories were introduced: Best Pop/Rock Album, Best Pop/Rock Song, and Best RKT Song.
 The categories for Best Cuarteto Group Album and Best Chamamé Album were not presented, with Chamamé albums being included in the Folk categories.
 The exclusion of the latter category was met with negative critiques, with musician Chango Spasiuk calling the decision "worrying".